A Day in the Life at a Little Scholars Early Learning Campus

-You pile the kids into the car, late as per usual, and do the panicked drive to your local Little Scholars Learning Centre.
-Your hair’s a mess, the kids are hungry and you need someone, ANYONE, to help you shift your look away from ‘hot mess’ and back to ‘hot mum’ territory.
+You pile the children into the car, late as per usual, and do the panicked drive to your local Little Scholars campus.

 But what happens once you leave?
 Here’s what!